 - 'Peak' works represent the noisiest stages and can require noise intensive equipment, such as rockbreakers or concrete saws.
-'Peak' works scenarios also include multiple items of the same construction equipment where the works are conducted concurrently in several locations of the site.
 While 'peak' works would be required at times, the noisiest works would not occur for the full duration of the works. - 'Typical' works represent typical noise emissions when noise intensive equipment is not in use.
 The 'Typical' works generally include most items of equipment for a given activity except for the loudest item.
 These items generally support the 'Peak' works activity and are referred to as 'supporting equipment'.